Slas1/MiniP2-ChittyChat/README.md

 # MiniP2-ChittyChat

 ## How to use (Target: TA)
-Start server by typing: "go run server.go" in a terminal while in the server folder
+1. Start server by typing: "go run server.go" in a terminal while in the server folder

-Start client by typing: "go run client.go -sender #####" in a terminal while in the client folder.
+1. Start client by typing: "go run client.go -sender #####" in a terminal while in the client folder.
 Where ##### is the name for that client.
 There is a option to specify which channel to join by typing -channel ###, where ### is the name of the channel.

+1. You can now communicate with other clients by typing in the terminal.

 ## Description